CloudyAnt/Qfig/README.md

 # Qfig

-This's my libray of ***zsh/powershell*** scripts and also customizable tool commands provider.
+This's my libray of ***zsh/PowerShell*** scripts and also customizable tool commands provider.

-Run the script `activation.sh/ps1` to activate commands for zsh/powershell.
+Run the script `activation.sh/ps1` to activate commands for zsh/PowerShell.

+**Notes**
+The PowerShell scripts are compatible with PowerShell 7+

 **Theories**:
 - `baseCommands.sh/ps1` is the basic commands, always available.